kfarleigh/PopGenHelpR/cran-comments.md

+## May 7th, 2024: This is a new release of PopGenHelpR

 ## August 15th, 2023; This is a resubmission of a package that was archived, I have included the comments from the CRAN maintainer, my changes, and check results below.

 ### From maintainer